MedAli12/MyBooks/README.txt

 - Data passing between activities
 - LinearLayout structure in various screens

 All app data is securely stored in Firebase, and the session is preserved for a smooth user experience.
-The project is built and structured for Android Studio and uses Retrofit for external API calls.
+The project is built and structured for Android Studio.

 Thank you for checking out MyBooks!